3liz/lizmap-documentation/source/publish/quick_start/project_for_web.rst

 Add a title to your project and save it in your working directory.

-.. note:: In |lizmap_3_0|, if your layer has more than one style, the user will be able to switch between them through the button *Change layer style* at the top of the legend.
+.. note:: If your layer has more than one style, the user will be able to switch between them through the button *Change layer style* at the top of the legend.

 Set up your project for Web
 ===============================================================